RuwaYafa/LLMTraining/README.md

     conda env create --prefix /rep/[USERNAME]/envs/[ENV_NAME] -f env.yml

 ## Generate dataset for training
-I used the [101 Arabic Billion dataset](https://huggingface.co/datasets/ClusterlabAi/101_billion_arabic_words_dataset) to generate a small dataset to test LLM training.
+I used the [CIDAR QA dataset](https://huggingface.co/datasets/arbml/CIDAR) to generate a small dataset to test LLM training.

-You can download one of the files from the 101 Arabic Billion dataset, from which you can generate small dataset.
-Use the command below to generate a test dataset.
+To generate a sample of the CIDAR dataset, simply run the command below, the output data path `/path/to/your/data/` should be used as input to the training script.

-    python /Users/mkhalilia/src/github/LLMTraining/src/blm/cli/train.py
+    python /Users/mkhalilia/src/github/LLMTraining/src/blm/cli/process.py
-        --input_path /path/to/downloaded/101/data.jsonl
         --output_path /path/to/your/data/
-        --n 1000
+        --n 500

 ## Multi-GPU Training using Deepspeed
 To train the LLM using multi-GPUs using Deepseed use the following command.
+Before you run the command below, some model like Llama require Huggingface token and you need to request access to these models.
+Some model can be used without a token, like Phi and Mistral.

+To obtain a Huggingface token, create a Huggingface account, go to settings, then access tokens.

+In the training command below, you need to change the following values:
+* `/path/to/src/blm/cli/train.py` => Update that the path to the training script
+* `[GET_YOUR_TOKEN_FROM_HUGGINGFACE]` => Replace with your Huggingface token
+* `/path/to/output/dir` => Path to model output
+* `/path/to/src/blm/config/deepspeed_zero3.json` => Path to Deepspeed config

     deepspeed --num_nodes=1 \
-        /rep/mkhalilia/src/blm/cli/train.py
+        /path/to/src/blm/cli/train.py
         --model_name_or_path meta-llama/Llama-3.2-1B
         --quantize False
         --token [GET_YOUR_TOKEN_FROM_HUGGINGFACE]